APHA's 2014 Get Ready Scholarship is now closed

 VII.
 ADDITIONAL INFORMATION

 • Deadline for submissions is April 8, 2014, or until entry limits are reached.
+Any entries received after this time will not be reviewed.

 • APHA will begin receiving submissions on Feb.
 10, 2014, by 11 a.m.
 EST. Any entries received before this time will not be reviewed.